 Oculus with fleur-de-lis keystones on the Laneri house (1904) on Jennings Avenue.
 In 1899 Giovanni Battista Laneri co-founded Fort Worth Macaroni Company, which was renamed “O.B.
 [Our Best] Macaroni.”

 Another oculus with a fleur-de-lis and four keystones on the Pollock-Capps house (1899) on Penn Street in Quality Hill.
 Joseph Pollock was a homeopathic physician.
 William Capps was a lawyer.
-The law firm he co-founded in 1882 is still practicing in Fort Worth.
+The law firm he co-founded in the 1880s is still practicing in Fort Worth.

 The hooded eyes of the Durham house (1900) on 9th Avenue.